Music Therapy (B.M.)

 - enjoy our state-of-the-art facilities, including our Arts Center and Performing Arts Center

-- experience the benefits of our Apple Distinguished School, including an Apple laptop and iPad for all full-time freshmen
+- experience the benefits of our Apple Distinguished School, including a MacBook Air laptop for all full-time freshmen

 Throughout this program, you will also learn to design music sessions for individuals using